 How to Find the Best Neighborhoods in Chicago?

 Are you wondering “where should I move“?
 When scouting for your new neighborhood, there are specific questions you should ask yourself:

 - Do you want to find a roommate?

 - Are you relocating with a family including kids?

 - Do you want to be close to your job or university?

 - Do you have a moving budget?

 - Can you compromise on size and move into a smaller home?

 Moving to a big city like Chi-Town requires in-depth research about its diverse corners and communities.
-There are some tools to help you check how safe is your neighborhood, as well.
+There are some moving tips and tools to help you check how safe is your neighborhood, as well.
 For example, a website called neighborhood scout, where you can check the crime rates in a specific district.
 You can also search the livability score to check which places are known for having a good reputation and quality of life.